-It has been more than 50 years since feminist criminology have formed into a perceived reality in crime.
+It has been more than 50 years since feminist criminology has formed into a perceived reality in crime.
 However, the Division on Women and Crime is one of the major Criminology areas where new researchers continue to emerge.

-The feminist School says this is because on the basis of gender, biological factors, marital status, hormonal imbalances, etc., women from ancient times, are treated very leniently but the concept of feminist criminology is more prevalent today and strongly represented.
+The feminist school says this is because on the basis of gender, biological factors, marital status, hormonal imbalances, etc., women from ancient times, are treated very leniently but the concept of feminist criminology is more prevalent today and strongly represented.
 Since the 1990s, the role of women has shifted to the centre of attention once again.
-Far from the question of why women become less criminals than men, women as victims of crime have become a major focus.
+Far from the question of why women become fewer criminals than men, women as victims of crime have become a major focus.
 Violence against women, laws to prevent violence, prostitution and forced marriage are areas of concern for law enforcement and criminal justice professionals and criminologists.

-Kathleen Daly and Meda Chesney-Lind , “Feminism and Criminology”, Justice Quarterly, 5:4, 497-538 (1988).
+Kathleen Daly and Meda Chesney-Lind, “Feminism and Criminology”, Justice Quarterly, 5:4, 497-538 (1988).

-Meda Chesney-Lind , “Girls’ Crime and Woman’s Place: Toward a Feminist Model of Female Delinquency”, Crime and Delinquency, 35: 5-29 (1989).
+Meda Chesney-Lind, “Girls’ Crime and Woman’s Place: Toward a Feminist Model of Female Delinquency”, Crime and Delinquency, 35: 5-29 (1989).

-Dana M. Britton , Gendered Organisational Logic: “Policy and Practice in Men’s and Women’s Prisons”, Gender and Society, 6 (6): 796-818 (1997).
+Dana M. Britton, Gendered Organisational Logic: “Policy and Practice in Men’s and Women’s Prisons”, Gender and Society, 6 (6): 796-818 (1997).